 Likely.
-To avoid this option, the UK either has to pass the Withdrawal Agreement and agree on a way forward for the future trade relationship, or revoke Article 50.
+To avoid this option, the UK Parliament must pass the Withdrawal Agreement and agree a way forward for the future trade relationship with the EU, or revoke Article 50.

 Unlikely.
-At the last vote, the gap had narrowed to 58 votes.
+At the last vote, the UK Government was defeated by 58 votes.

 - Second referendum

 If no deal is the result, there are potentially disastrous consequences for business and the economy.
 A no-deal outcome should remain the core assumption for organisations, and they should plan accordingly.